EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 pacman -S patch unzip
 ```

 This updates MSYS2’s package manager and downloads the patch and unzip packages.
-The official TensorFlow build guide also installs MSYS2’s git package, but I have had encountered errors using MSYS2's version of git.
-Instead, we’ll use the git package provided by Anaconda.
-Close the MSYS2 window.
+Now, close the MSYS2 window.
 We'll add the MSYS2 binary to the PATH environment variable in Step 2c.

 #### Step 2b.
 Install Visual C++ Build Tools 2015
 Install Microsoft Build Tools 2015 and Microsoft Visual C++ 2015 Redistributable by visiting the [Visual Studio older downloads](https://visualstudio.microsoft.com/vs/older-downloads/) page.
 Click the “Redistributables and Build Tools” dropdown at the bottom of the list.
 Download and install the following two packages: